SteveBarnett/PixelUp-Perf-talk/blurb.md

 ## About the talk

 Performance matters.
 Slow, heavy, sites and apps cost our users time and money.
 This is especially true in South Africa where most phones are slower and data is more expensive.
 Some of the patterns we use, and the ways we implement them, make things worse.
 Our users lose time and money.
 We lose customers and lose money.
-Bad feels all round!
+Bad feels all round! 😱

-Dani and Steve will talk about: the details of what performance means; how the choices we make impact performance; how we can make more gooder choices and save our users time and money.
+Dani and Steve will talk about: what (front-end) performance means; how the choices we make impact performance; how we can make better choices and save our users time and money.

 ## About the speakers